dTile/DT/docs/spec.md

 ### Preliminary Definitions

+#### DD coordinates
+Decimal dergree pairs that denote a point of a map by concatenating the latitude a comma and the longitue.

+#### 3D DD coordinates
+Decimal dergree triage that denotes a point on a 3D map by concatenating the latitude a comma, the longitude a comma and altitude.

+#### Tile
+A map tile is 4 corner polygon that has 4 DD coordinates that confine its area.
+A tile looks like a perfect square on a Mercator project map although but in reaiity it is a trapezoid due to the curvature of the earth.

+#### Cube
+A map cube is a 8 corner vector that has 8 decimal 3D DD coordinates that confine its space in a 3D model.

+#### Tile factor
+The number of tiles that fill up 2D root map horizontally or vertically which is calculated by powering 10 by G (Granularity).

+#### Tile notation G, X, Y
+A tile is denoted by number that is represented by concatenating G (granularity - geen), X for horizontal distance (red) from the anti-meridian, Y vertical distance (blue) from the north pole.
+X and Y are padded with zeros that fill up the gap needed to achieve G digits.
+A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance to the antimeridian which is defined as [90,-180,-90,-180].

 #### 2D BBOX - Tile Box
-Bounding tile that represents a polygon bounds that are contained in an an area defined by an array of 4 numbers made up of coordinates: south,west,north and east in this specific order.
+Bounding recangle that outlines the bounds of tiles as defined by an array of 4 numbers made up of coordinates: south,west,north and east in this specific order.
 A tilebox can be defined by a one number that include the tile number anchor and the distances in tiles to the opising (hinch) tile.

 #### 3D BBOX - Cube Box
 Bounding box representing a box shape with bounds that are contained in an space defined by an array of 6 numbers made up by: south,west,depth,north,east and elevation in this specific order.